tsd504/Racing-game/README.md

 ### Vehicle Physics System

-I wanted the cars to feel realistic to drive, so I spent a lot of time tweaking the physics values.
+I wanted the cars to feel realistic to drive, so I spent some time tweaking the physics values.
 The game uses Unity's built-in physics engine with some custom tweaks:

 #### Key Physics Components

 1. **Rigidbody Physics**
    - I adjusted the center of mass to make the car feel more stable
    - Added proper collision detection so cars don't clip through objects
-   - The momentum system makes drifting feel natural

 2. **Wheel Colliders**
    - Each wheel has its own physics so they can react independently
    - I added suspension to make the car bounce realistically over bumps
-   - Tire friction affects how the car grips the road
+   - Tyre friction affects how the car grips the road

 3. **Force Application**
    - Motor torque is distributed to all wheels for better acceleration
    - Braking force is applied proportionally to prevent skidding
-   - Steering has limits to prevent the car from flipping over
+   - Steering has limits to prevent the car from flipping over (most of the time)

 #### Control Scheme